ilswh/play-in-python/TESTING.md

 PP3 (Python-only):
 - Users must enter a valid letter/word/string when prompted
 - Users must choose from a specific list only

-MS3 (Flask) | MS4/PP4/PP5 (Django):
-- Users cannot brute-force a URL to navigate to a restricted page
-- Users cannot perform CRUD functionality while logged-out
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers

 You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.